X

 Sajal Kapoor

-Yeah, thank you for taking my question.
-Good afternoon team.
-Just few questions from my side.
-First of all, hopefully that Q4 growth will be along the lines that we have been hoping and guiding for for some time now.
-Assuming that we mean 10% when we say double digit.
-So I’m taking the lower end of that range of double digit.
-In that 10% assumption, what is our assumed industry growth rate?
+Yeah.
+Hi.
+Thank you for taking my question.
+Good afternoon, team.
+Just a few questions from my side.
+First of all, hopefully that Q4 growth will be along the lines that we have been hoping and guiding for some time now.
+Assuming that we mean 10% when we say double-digit, so I am taking the lower end of that range of double-digit, in that 10% assumption, what is our assumed industry growth rate?

 Amrut Medhekar

-The assumption is currently the industry is.
-Going at roughly around 8 percentage and I expect Sajal the similar kind of trend to continue.
-The industry is expected to be around 7.5 to 8.5.
-We are expecting upward of 10 percentage in the current quarter.
-So it’s not at the lower end.
-We hope to be at better with the numbers, Sajid.
+The assumption is currently the industry is growing at roughly around 8%, and I expect Sajal the similar kind of trend to continue.
+The industry is expected to be around 7.5% to 8.5%.
+We are expecting upward of 10% in the current quarter.
+So it is not in the lower end.
+We hope to be at better with the numbers, Sajal.

 Sajal Kapoor